cambridge-cares/TheWorldAvatar/thermo/spin-thermochemistry/README.md

 * [Jena ARQ](https://mvnrepository.com/artifact/org.apache.jena/jena-arq)

-### Create or copy the kennedysSPIN.ttl ontology

-Copy the following ontologies
+### Apply relevant ontologies

+In general, three ontologies are required to develop a SPIN project. a) [SPIN](http://spinrdf.org/spin) is the common ontology used across all SPIN projects or applications; b) the target ontology on top of which rules and constraints are written; and c) the rule and constraint ontology that contains rules and constraints created or reused in the project.

+You can either provide the URLs of ontologies or copy them into a specific folder, as described below.
+In this implementation, URLs are used.

-* Copy *kennedys.ttl* ontology from [here](http://topbraid.org/examples/kennedys) to the *resources* (/resources) folder in the Maven project you created.
+* Copy the *kennedys.ttl* ontology from [here](http://topbraid.org/examples/kennedys) into the *resources* (/resources) folder in the Maven project you created.

-* Copy *kennedysSPIN.ttl* ontology from [here](http://topbraid.org/examples/kennedysSPIN.ttl) to the *resources* (/resources) folder in the Maven project you created.
+* Copy the *kennedysSPIN.ttl* ontology from [here](http://topbraid.org/examples/kennedysSPIN) into the same folder as above.

+You will notice that

-* Import *kennedys.ttl* ontology into *kennedysSPIN.ttl* ontology.
+* The *kennedys.ttl* ontology is imported into the *kennedysSPIN.ttl* ontology.
-* Import [spin.ttl](http://spinrdf.org/spin) ontology into *kennedysSPIN.ttl* ontology.
+* The [spin.ttl](http://spinrdf.org/spin) ontology is imported into the *kennedysSPIN.ttl* ontology.

-Create or copy the following ontology

-* Create *kennedys* ontology with the OntologyIRI *http://topbraid.org/examples/kennedys#* named as *kennedys*.
-Include the classes from the following hierarchy in this ontology.
-Classes which have the same indentation are siblings, and classes which have different indentations are connected with subclass of relations.
-Classes indented to the right are subclasses of the class which is indented to the left and above.
-For example, Gender and Person are siblings.

-    kennedys:College
-    kennedys:Gender
-    kennedys:Person
-    kennedys:Profession

-It is important to remember that the expressivity of the ontology used in SPIN should not exceed the capability of [OWL2 RL](https://www.w3.org/TR/owl2-profiles/#OWL_2_RL).
-If your ontology contains only simple class hierarchies, object properties and data properties as above, it is OWL2 RL compatiable.
+If you use different target and rule and constraint ontologies, it is important to remember that these ontologies' expressivity should not exceed the capability of [OWL2 RL](https://www.w3.org/TR/owl2-profiles/#OWL_2_RL).
+If the ontologies contain only simple class hierarchies, object properties, and data properties as provided in the spin.ttl, kennedys.ttl, and kennedysSPIN.ttl ontologies, they are OWL2 RL compatible.

-### Create a SPIN rules
+### Create SPIN rules

-To creare SPIN rules we use [TopBraid Composer](https://www.topquadrant.com) editor.
-Each SPIN rule is attached to an ontology class, by using *spin:rule* property.
-The following SPIN rule is used by SPIN inference engine to infer age of a person based on values of property *kennedys:birthYear*.
-It calculates current year and performs operation minus between current year and birth year, in order to infer the age of particular person (instance of ontology class *kennedys:Person*).
-The resulted age is stored as value of *kspin:age* property.
+To create SPIN rules, use the [TopBraid Composer](https://www.topquadrant.com) editor.
+Each SPIN rule is attached to one or more ontology classes/properties using the *spin:rule* construct.
+The following SPIN rule is used by the SPIN inference engine to infer the age of a person based on values of the property *kennedys:birthYear*.
+It takes the current year and performs a subtraction operation between the current year and birth year to infer the age of a particular person (an instance of the ontology class *kennedys:Person*).
+The resulted age is stored as the value of the *kspin:age* property.

 	 CONSTRUCT {
        ?this kspin:age ?age .
     }
     WHERE {
     ?this kennedys:birthYear ?birthYear .